JWock82/Pynite/README.md

 * Standard Solver (https://www.standardsolver.com/)

 # What's New?
+Version 0.0.34
+* Bug fix for contour smoothing on rectangular plates.
+The plate results were correct, but the contours were slightly off after adding the contour smoothing feature.

 Versions 0.0.32 and 0.0.33
 * Started work in integrating Travis-CI into GitHub for testing PyNite code.